 Pharmaceutical Technology: Discovery, Development and Production - Master's Programme

-The Master’s programme in Pharmaceutical Technology engages teachers from several strong interdisciplinary research departments at Lund University.
+The programme engages teachers from several strong interdisciplinary research departments at Lund University.
 It builds on well-established collaborations with the pharmaceutical industry as well as with other national and international, highly ranked, universities.
+For the final Master’s thesis project, these collaborations will provide excellent opportunities for research at Lund University and beyond, within a wide range of pharmacy-related research areas, in either academia or industry.
 Students in this programme will become part of a strong international research environment with access to excellent lab facilities and key equipment utilised within the pharma industry.
-The teachers at the program are trained and skilled in pedagogics, as well as active research scientists in different fields within pharmaceutical sciences.
-Both teaching within the program and research projects by the teachers are often undertaken in close collaborations with the pharmaceutical industry.
-Results from the research of the teachers have, in several cases, led to pharmaceutical products that have reached the clinic.

-The core of this programme comprises three compulsory courses and two compulsory project-based courses.
-The compulsory courses will secure that all students, independent of specialisation later on, gain general and sufficient in-depth knowledge for the discovery and product development of both small organic molecules and biologic pharmaceuticals as well as in formulation and production.
-During the project courses, the students will choose to focus on either biologic pharmaceuticals or small organic molecules therapeutics and obtain more detailed, in-depth knowledge and skills in the respective area.
-These projects will also include skills related to e.g. team work, project planning and management, practical lab work, documentation according to academic and industry standards and written and oral presentations.
+Compulsory courses will secure that all students, independent of specialisation later on, gain general and sufficient in-depth knowledge for the discovery and product development of both small organic molecules and biologic pharmaceuticals as well as in formulation and production.
+During project courses, the students will choose to focus on either biologic pharmaceuticals or small organic molecules therapeutics and obtain more detailed, in-depth knowledge and skills in the respective area.
+Skills related to team work, project planning and management, practical lab work and documentation will be trained.
 Furthermore, the project courses will cover other aspects of the drug development chain, such as patents, preclinical and clinical trials as well as regulatory questions.
 GMP basics are included in the programme and students also have the possibility to gain deeper insights into quality assurance.

-A Bachelor's degree in chemical engineering, biotechnology, chemistry or medicinal chemistry.
-Completed courses of at least 10 credits/ECTS in mathematics (including algebra, analysis and statistics) and at least 60 credits/ECTS in chemistry, chemical engineering or biotechnology, of which at least 5 credits/ECTS in organic chemistry, 5 credits/ECTS in biochemistry / cell biology, and 5 credits/ECTS in analytical chemistry.
+A Bachelor's degree in chemical engineering, biotechnology, chemistry, medicinal chemistry or equivalent At least 10 credits/ECTS in completed, dedicated mathematics/statistic courses, of which at least 5 credits mathematics.
+Completed courses of at least 60 credits/ECTS in chemistry, chemical engineering and/or biotechnology, of which at least 5 credits/ECTS in organic chemistry and 5 credits/ECTS in biochemistry/cell biology.
 English 6.

 The selection is based on academic qualifications.